 Contact Salt Lake City Out-Of-State Relocation Attorney David Pedrazas

 When you are facing the possibility that your child’s other parent is seeking to move out of state with your child or you want to move out of state with your child, having an experienced attorney as your guide can be the best step you can take toward making sure that you are able to effectively pursue the resolution you need.
 Turn to the Law Office of David Pedrazas, PLLC, for the skill and experience you need.
-To schedule a free initial consultation, call 801-263-7078 or contact us online.
+To schedule a Legal Case Review, call 801-263-7078 or contact us online.